-Provided that the relevant vesting date of an award of RSUs under the Market Plan shall have occurred, unless the Corporation and the Participant have agreed in the Participant's RSU Agreement to a different withdrawal and delivery schedule to follow vesting, the Trustee shall, as soon as practicable after the earliest to occur of (i) the date on which the Shares corresponding to a vested award of RSUs are required to be delivered in accordance with Article 6, (ii) the date of delivery specified in a written notice from the Participant to the Trustee requesting the delivery of the Shares corresponding to the vested award of RSUs, provided that such delivery date may not be earlier than January 1st nor later than December 31st of the third calendar year following the calendar year of the Award Date of the RSUs, and (iii) December 31st of the third calendar year following the calendar year of the Award Date of the RSUs, withdraw from the Market Plan Trust Fund the number of Shares required to be delivered to a Participant pursuant to the vested RSUs in the Participant's Account and shall transfer title, register and deliver certificates for such Shares to the Participant by first class insured mail, unless the Trustee shall have received alternate instructions from the Participant (through the Plan Administrator) for the registration and/or delivery of the certificates.
-For greater certainty, unless forfeited prior to such date, all Shares to be delivered to Participants following the vesting of RSUs shall be delivered to Participants no later than December 31st of the third calendar year following the Award Date of the RSUs awarded to the Participants, or such later date as may be permitted by applicable income tax laws.
+Provided that the relevant vesting date of an award of RSUs under the Market Plan shall have occurred, unless the Corporation and the Participant have agreed in the Participant's RSU Agreement to a different withdrawal and delivery schedule to follow vesting, the Trustee shall, as soon as practicable after the earliest to occur of (i) the date on which the Shares corresponding to a vested award of RSUs are required to be delivered in accordance with Article 6, (ii) the date of delivery specified in a written notice from the Participant to the Trustee requesting the delivery of the Shares corresponding to the vested award of RSUs, provided that such delivery date may not be earlier than January 1st nor later than December 31st of the third calendar year following the calendar year of the Award Date of the RSUs, withdraw from the Market Plan Trust Fund the number of Shares required to be delivered to a Participant pursuant to the vested RSUs in the Participant's Account and shall transfer title, register and deliver certificates for such Shares to the Participant by first class insured mail, unless the Trustee shall have received alternate instructions from the Participant (through the Plan Administrator) for the registration and/or delivery of the certificates.
+For greater certainty, unless forfeited prior to such date, all Shares to be delivered to Participants following the Award Date of the RSUs awarded to the Participants, or such later date as may be permitted by applicable income tax laws.